Covid-19 is the primary disruptor of peoples daily lives, relationship. No one

-one knows how long it is going to last.
+knows how long it is going to last.
 No one knows who is infectious.
-And
+And facing

-facing all these problems at once can lead to emotional and psychological
+all these problems at once can lead to emotional and psychological stress,

-stress, impacting both ourselves and our relationships.
-We are just making
+impacting both ourselves and our relationships.
+We are just making choices now

-choices now that we do not usually have to make.
-What we are going through
+that we do not usually have to make.
+What we are going through right now is

-right now is really difficult, and mostly people are not prepared for it,
+really difficult, and mostly people are not prepared for it, some people are

-some people are better suited to deal with it than others.
-Some people will
+better suited to deal with it than others.
+Some people will build

-build self-confidence, and some will encounter symptoms that are significant
+self-confidence, and some will encounter symptoms that are significant enough

 Particularly difficult at this time are demands to stay away from others,

-Isolation means the lack of physical, financial and emotional support from
+means the lack of physical, financial and emotional support from loved ones,

 While, the vengeful nature of the virus is creating concern because of the

-these situations, it is a good idea to have designated safe spaces where
+situations, it is a good idea to have designated safe spaces where people can

-should be part of every successful coronavirus preparedness program.
-So,
+be part of every successful coronavirus preparedness program.
+So, here are

 handling our relationship in this COVID-19 pandemic.